Environment

 Jinan Sysmex

-• Commission third-party institutions to appropriately process recyclable waste such as waste drums and waste paper generated during the production process
+• Commission third-party institutions to appropriately process recyclable waste, such as waste drums and waste paper generated during the production process

 Involvement with Biodiversity